Situation in Ukraine - What is France doing ?

 Negotiations were also launched in Minsk in the Trilateral Contact Group with representatives of Ukraine, Russia and the Chairperson-in-Office of the Organization for Security and Co-operation in Europe (OSCE) as well as separatists (representatives of “certain regions of Luhank and Donetsk oblasts”).

-On 5 September 2014, the Trilateral Contact Group parties present signed the Minsk Protocol (Minsk I): 13 security and political measures that aim to end the conflict.
+On 5 September 2014, the Trilateral Contact Group parties signed the Minsk Protocol (“MINSK I”): 13 political and security measures aiming to end the conflict.

-On 11 and 12 February 2015, the Summit of Heads of State and Government in the Normandy Format met in Minsk.
+On 11 and 12 February 2015, the Normandy Format Summit of Heads of State and Government was held in Minsk.
 The Trilateral Contact Group parties signed the Package of Measures for the Implementation of the Minsk Agreements (Minsk II).

 Minsk II sets out the operational stages for implementing Minsk I and resolving the conflict.
 Its intention is to advance the security situation on the ground and the political process jointly without preconditions.
 Ultimately, its aim is for the separatist-held zones to be re-integrated under Ukrainian sovereignty with decentralized organization.

-United Nations Security Council Resolution 2202, which was adopted on 17 February 2015, endorsed the Package of Measures and called for its full implementation.
+United Nations Security Council Resolution 2202, which was adopted on 17 February 2015, endorsed this Package of Measures and called for its full implementation.

-The adoption of Minsk II resulted in a significant drop in the number of victims, with three-quarters of the approximately 13,000 deaths caused by the conflict occurring before the adoption of the Package.
+The adoption of Minsk II resulted in a significant drop in the number of victims, with three-quarters of the approximately 13,300 deaths caused by the conflict occurring before the adoption of the Package.
 But the crisis persists due to the parties’ lack of political will to deliver on their commitments.
-Tensions continue to fuel the Russian-Ukrainian conflict.
+Tensions continue to fuel the Russian-Ukrainian conflict on a regular basis.

 In Crimea, Ukraine has not managed to fully restore its sovereignty and its territorial integrity within its internationally recognized borders.